2026 CONCACAF W Championship qualification: Format

-The two highest-ranked teams from CONCACAF in the FIFA Women's World Ranking received a bye to the final tournament.
+The two highest-ranked teams from CONCACAF in the FIFA Women's World Ranking of August 2025 (the United States and Canada) received a bye to the final tournament.
 29 teams entering qualification were drawn into six groups to play a single-leg round-robin tournament during the international windows of November–December 2025, and February–March and April 2026.
-The winners of each group will qualify for the final tournament in November 2026.
+The winners of each group qualified for the final tournament in November 2026.

 Tiebreakers

-Teams will be ranked based on the following criteria:
+Teams were ranked based on the following criteria: